-- □ In general the normal policy and procedures apply to the appointment of consultants. - The Accounting Officer must, in terms of the PFMA regulations, comply with the National Treasury's instructions issued in respect of the appointment of consultants.
+- In general the normal policy and procedures apply to the appointment of consultants. - The Accounting Officer must, in terms of the PFMA regulations, comply with the National Treasury's instructions issued in respect of the appointment of consultants. - The Office of the Premier commits to implement all practice notes issued by the National and Provincial Treasuries that serve as the basis for updating regulations with regards to the appointment of consultants.